wysiib/clpstr/README.md

 * `str_to_int/2`: bidirectional string to integer conversion integrating SWI-Prologs CLP(FD) library

     * any constraint of library(clpfd) can be used on finite domain integer variables

+* `str_to_real/2`: bidirectional string to real conversion integrating SWI-Prologs CLP(R) library

+    * any constraint of library(clpr) can be used on floating point numbers

 * `str_to_bool/2`: bidirectional string to boolean conversion integrating SWI-Prolog's CLP(B) library